FuLagann/sharp-checker/README.md

 SharpChecker --include-private Dummy.DummyClass TestingLibrary.dll SecondLibrary.dll
 ```

-**Note:** When looking up types with generic parameters, instead of looking for something like `System.Collections.Generic.Dictionary<TValue, TKey>`, you must look up the type with a grave character ( &grave; ); which means you must look up the type as such: ``System.Collections.Generic.Dictionary`2``.Since the grave character ( &grave; ) does not work nicely with terminals, you can replace ( &grave; ) with a dash ( - ).
+**NOTE:** When looking up types with generic parameters, instead of looking for something like `System.Collections.Generic.Dictionary<TValue, TKey>`, you must look up the type with a grave character ( &grave; ); which means you must look up the type as such: ``System.Collections.Generic.Dictionary`2``.
+Since the grave character ( &grave; ) does not work nicely with terminals, you can replace the grave character ( &grave; ) with a dash ( - ).
 The following is an example of looking up a type with a generic parameter.

 ```bat
 SharpChecker Dummy.DummyList-1 TestingLibrary.dll SecondLibrary.dll